Teun2305/Advent-of-code/README.md

-# Advent-of-code-2022
+# Advent-of-code
-My solutions to Advent of Code 2022
+My solutions to Advent of Code